Sixth Grade Curriculum Choices (2025)

 Find a Flexible Program

 Another great option is to try a program like Schoolhouse Teachers.
-We love Schoolhouse Teachers because with only one membership we have access to a wide variety of courses (over 400 from preschool to high school).
-If we try one course and it is not a good fit for us, we can simply switch to a different course with-in the membership.
+We love Schoolhouse Teachers because, with only one membership, we have access to a wide variety of courses (over 400 from preschool to high school).
+If we try one course and it is not a good fit for us, we can simply switch to a different course within the membership.

 The membership is also good for the budget because it covers all of the students in your household.
-There are text based courses, video based courses, grade specific courses and family style courses all included.
+There are text-based courses, video-based courses, grade-specific courses, and family-style courses all included.
 We are using our membership for several courses for each of my students this year.

 Final Thoughts and Encouragement

 There are links to some great homeschooling resources at the bottom of this post, but mostly I want to leave you with the knowledge that you can homeschool.
 If you are being called to homeschool, God will provide you with what you need to make it work.
-You taught them how to eat, speak, and walk and you can teach them academics.
+You taught them how to eat, speak, and walk, and you can teach them academics.

-Reach out if I can be of any help getting you started and make sure to click on the graphic below to read the posts from all of the other Crew Members and enter the giveaway for a free Schoolhouse Teachers Membership.
+Reach out if I can be of any help getting you started, and make sure to click on the graphic below to read the posts from all of the other Crew Members and enter the giveaway for a free Schoolhouse Teachers Membership.

 Resources: